About

 I believe better is possible—and I help people get there.

-Grounded in experience.
+Grounded in purpose.

-Guided by values.
+Guided by experience.

 Harvard Kennedy School (Gates Family Foundation Fellow)